openharmony/docs/en/application-dev/arkts-utils/xml-generation.md

 The **xml** module provides the **XmlSerializer** class to generate XML files.
 The input is an object of the ArrayBuffer or DataView type with a fixed length, which is used to store the output XML data.

-You can call different to write different types of content.
-For example, call **startElement(name: string)** to write the start tag and **setText(text: string)** to write a tag value.
+You can call different methods to write different types of content.
+For example, call **startElement(name: string)** to write a start tag and **setText(text: string)** to write a tag value.

 For details about the APIs of the **XML** module, see [@ohos.xml (XML Parsing and Generation)](../reference/apis/js-apis-xml.md).

-The following steps walk you through on how to generate an XML file.
+To generate an XML file, proceed as follows:

 1. Import the modules.